Therapeutic Massage Therapy

 If you would like to explore this method of changing your thought process, our first meeting will include up to a 30 minute conversation about what you’d like to change, followed by a hypnosis session.
-This first meeting will often last up to 90 minutes.
+Each meeting may last up to 90 minutes.

-I mostly offer a 5 Phase Advanced Therapeutic Hypnosis method developed by Cal Banyan.
+I use the 5 PATH (5 Phase Advanced Therapeutic Hypnosis) method developed by Cal Banyan.
 This method is very effective to address "too much" behaviors (smoke too much, eat too much, etc.).
-Each phase properly experienced will bring the client into a deeper state of relaxation allowing them to be more suggestible to change issues affecting the subconscious mind.
+Each phase brings the client into a deeper state of relaxation allowing them to be more suggestible to change issues affecting the subconscious mind.

-If you are interested in discussing hypnosis as a possible tool to explore some sports tweak (keeping your head down), "bad" habit, or nagging issue, give me a call to have a practical conversation about how hypnosis might help.
+If you are interested in discussing hypnosis as a possible tool to explore some sports tweak (keeping your head down), or other "bad" habit give me a call to have a practical conversation about how hypnosis might help.

 Golfers – keeping your head down, smooth swing, follow through